jrk/camlimages/doc/sphinx/index.rst

 CamlImages is an image processing library, which provides

 * Basic functions for image processing and loading/saving various image file formats (hence providing a translation facility from format to format),
-* An interface with the Caml graphics library allows to display images in the Graphics module screen and to mix them with Caml drawings,
+* Interfaces with the Caml graphics library and LablGtk2 allows to display images in GUI environments
 * A freetype interface, integrated into the library: you can draw texts into images using any truetype fonts.

 In addition, the library can handle huge images that cannot be (or can hardly be) stored into the main memory (the library then automatically creates swap files and escapes them to reduce the memory usage).